LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-Hey, wanna hear a joke? - Parsing HTML with regex.
+What do you call a developer who doesn't comment code? - A developer.

 <!--joke-end-->